 Published specification:

 This media type registration is an integral part of ATSC A/337, “Application Signaling”, Annex A. The payload is defined in Section 4.2.1.
+This specification and XML schema for the content are available at www.atsc.org/standards (the schema(s) are provided in a zip file).

 Applications that use this media type: